-Safety and security in the workplace come in several forms, i.e., physical & mental security.
+Safety and security in the workplace come in several forms, i.e., physical and mental security.
 An organization with one or more employees with a drug problem subjects the rest of the staff to a security risk.
 The risk may be physical because drug abusers have violent tendencies in extreme cases.

 The abusers can also subject other staff to non-physical abuse like verbal altercations, confrontations, bullying, etc. When such people are in positions of power, the office environment becomes unbearable for staff working under them.
-Drug testing identifies the drug abusers and removes them from the office environment to enhance safety & security in the workplace.
+Drug testing identifies the drug abusers and removes them from the office environment to enhance safety and security in the workplace.

 There are particular health conditions associated with people who abuse drugs.
 Such ailments include – lung diseases, cardiovascular diseases, stroke, cancer, hepatitis, mental disorders, etc. Some of the conditions are fatal and need massive medical bills to manage.
 Undetected drug abuse among staff may cause a surge in medical care bills of staff.